xbmc/repo-scripts/script.module.buggalo/README.md

 users system, such as XBMC and Python versions.

-The collected information is then posted to the internet at a predefined URL where the addon author can investigate the exception.
+The collected information is then posted to the internet at a predefined URL or Gmail account where the addon author can investigate the exception.

 The script is somewhat similar to posting the xbmc.log to pastebin, but is more specialised and doesn't contain superfluous information.